Belmont Regional Park

 Daily from 8am until dusk

-Dogs under control are allowed in the Korokoro, Stratton Street and Dry Creek Valleys.
-Dogs are not permitted on farmland.
+Dogs are permitted on leash in the Korokoro, Stratton St and Dry Creek Valleys.
+Dogs are not permitted on or near farmland.

 The breathtaking views and bush-clad valleys of Belmont Regional Park make it a favourite open space for walking, running, mountain biking and horse riding.
 Located in the hill country between Porirua and the Hutt Valley, the park features the historic Korokoro Dam, World War II ammunition stores and the original main coach road from Wellington.
 Boulder Hill has sweeping views over Porirua Harbour, the Lower Hutt valley and the remnants of ancient boulder block fields.